The Road to Yorktown Started in Newport.

 Richard I. Burnham Resource Center

 On Thursday, May 22nd, join “Newport 1775: Whose Side on You On?” exhibition curator Don Johnson for a compelling lecture that explores the deep divisions and shifting loyalties in Newport on the eve of the American Revolution.
-For more information on this program visit the events page.
+For more information on this program visit the exhibition page.

 • Mercantile